wireservice/agate/docs/about.rst

 Principles
 ==========

 agate is a intended to fill a very particular programming niche.
 It should not be allowed to become as complex as `numpy <http://www.numpy.org/>`_ or `pandas <http://pandas.pydata.org/>`_.
-Please bear in mind the following principles when contemplating an addition:
+Please bear in mind the following principles when considering a new feature:

 * Humans have less time than computers.
 Optimize for humans.
 * Most datasets are small.
 Don't optimize for "big data".